Saturday night, 24 October 1998, PM

 She doesn’t own much, but her belongings often disappear.
 The staff search her room top to bottom whenever they feel like it, and often do.

 Staff tell her she is on a points system.
 She enters with zero points, and has no privileges (TV, phone, going outside of the home for anything except school or a doctor appointment) until she earns three points.
 A point takes of week of incident-free behavior to earn.
 Points are deducted for breaking rules.
 If she ever earns negative points, she is told, she will go to jail.
 Juvenile hall.
 Youth detention center.
 “This is your absolute last chance,” staff tell her.
-If she makes any real trouble, such as fistfighting, verbally threatening a staff member, touching a staff member (including hugs), or stealing, she will be automatically sent to jail for an unknown period of time, with no way of knowing if she will later return to the same home, or be sent someplace else.
+If she makes any real trouble, such as fistfighting, verbally threatening a staff member, touching a staff member (including hugs), or stealing, she will be sent to jail for an unknown period of time.
+She will have no way of knowing if she will return to the home or be sent someplace else.

 “This is your absolute last chance,” staff repeat.